AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-03-07-setting-width-and-height-on-images.md

 ### What Is an Aspect Ratio?

 An **aspect ratio** describes the relationship between an element's width and height.
 Common aspect ratios include `16:9`, `4:3`, and `1:1`.
 For example, an aspect ratio of `1:1` tells us that the width and height of an element are always the same (i.e., it's a square), whereas an aspect ratio of `16:9` tells us that the element has `16` units of width for every `9` units of height.
-Intuitively, this means that such an element is roughly twice as wide as it is tall.

 You may not have considered how aspect ratios impact web performance, but they're *really* important, especially now that Core Web Vitals is part of Google's ranking algorithm.
 In short, aspect ratios allow us to size our images properly so that they don't cause layout shifts once they finish loading.
 Let's take a closer look at how this works.

 ### A Glimpse Into the Future of CSS: `aspect-ratio`

-As of Version 88, Chrome automatically applies a new CSS property—aptly named [`aspect-ratio`](/blog/css-aspect-ratio/#the-future-of-css-aspect-ratios-aspect-ratio)—to any element that has `width` and `height` attributes.
+As of Version 88, Chrome automatically applies a new CSS property—aptly named `aspect-ratio`—to any element that has `width` and `height` attributes.
 For example, if your image is `1280x750`, then you'd set its width and height to be those values via HTML attributes:

 ```html
 <img src="path/to/img.png" alt="" width="1280" height="750" />